-Braces places on your teeth and a gentle force is applied to move them in the desired place.
+Braces are placed on your teeth and a gentle force is applied to move them to the desired place.
 So, when braces are tightened, you feel pressure on your teeth 1st.
 In this process, different reactions and changes occur in the bone and periodontal tissue.

 If your tooth doesn’t get loose, it can’t shift from one place to another because it’s strongly placed within the bone.

-When your teeth become loose, it can move along the bone and periodontal tissue.
+When your teeth become loose, they can move along the bone and periodontal tissue.
 This aids in tooth movement.

-So, it’s normal that your tooth feels a bit loose when you wear braces.
+So, it’s normal that your tooth feels a bit weak when you wear braces.
 It doesn’t last very long.

 Also, keep in mind that your orthodontist may tighten braces every 3 to 4 weeks during your treatment period.

 Another reason for your being afraid is feeling pressure, pain, or discomfort after you get braces.

 This is also normal.
 When a force or pressure is applied to a tooth, tooth-supporting structures like bones and periodontal tissue feel stress.

 So, you feel the pain in the first few days.
 Then, gradually pain is relieved.

 But, when do you have to worry about it?